NEU-DS-4200-S20/in-class-programming-d3-line-chart-aditeyapandey/README.md

 The original 'linechart.js' from the inclass assignment is also available.
 We expect you to compare the two files to understand the differences between one and multi-line chart.

-There will some css changes, you can chose to ignore them for the interactivity feature.
+There will some css changes, you can choose to ignore them for the interactivity feature.

 ## Setup